 18th Century; bronze, some burnt marks on figurine providing excellent patina; Hunan Province.
 Height: 24″

 This Kuanyin exudes an air of serenity and divine majesty.
 Her hair is pulled up in a high bun on top of her head, with the figure of a peacock perched on her bun.
 (A peacock is a royal symbol, here signifying spiritual importance).
-The hair shows some corrosion of the metal, exposing slight streaks of reddish color of the alloy in the metal.
-(Bronze is a mixture of copper and tin).
-She sits on top of an elaborately tiered lotus throne, upon rising lotus petals, finely lobed and tapering to elegant curling lips while increasing in size to allow a figure to sit in its midst.
-This throne sits on a gilded low drum which in turn sits on a band of stylized lotus petals on a wide circular base.
+The hair shows some corrosion of the metal, exposing slight streaks of reddish color of the copper alloy in the metal.
+She sits on top of an elaborately tiered lotus throne, upon rising finely lobed lotus petals.

 The Kuanyin wears a robe which drapes around her shoulders, parted to expose her bejeweled chest, then cascades in voluptuous folds across her knees, exposing her gilt-bronze feet.
 Her robe is finely incised front and back with a scene of lotus flowers and leaves making their way out of bubbling water from stems sprouting at the bottom of a pond.
 Tiny round air bubbles are scattered all over her robe.
 Such an exquisite design, almost like a scene from a painted scroll, is rarely seen on a robe worn by a Buddha figure.
 The lotus signifies purity.
 She wears a string of pearls around her neck, symbolizing good luck.
 This figurine has an excellent patina, showing some blue tints on metal from oxidation of a tiny bit of brass alloy from aging.